-As noted in Section 4.1, the monthly net water surplus in the winter and spring of 2022 was below the median of the baseline data during the late fall, indicating drier than normal conditions during that period.
-Generally, water levels in late 2022 were at the lower end of the range of historical data.
-For the remainder of the year, the 2022 water levels are generally within historical ranges.
-Localized drawdown due to quarry extraction activities is observed at some locations in the vicinity of Phase 2A, as expected.
+As noted in Section 4.1, the monthly net water surplus in the winter of 2023 was below the median of the baseline data, indicating drier than normal conditions during that period.
+Conversely, the monthly net water surplus in the late spring, early summer and late autumn was above the median of the baseline data, indicating wetter than normal conditions during those periods.
+Generally, water levels in 2023 were within historical ranges.
+Localized drawdown due to quarry extraction activities is observed at some locations in the vicinity of Phase 2A, as expected based on the numerical model predictions.